Oakhill Study Group

 Several 'showpiece' events have come out of the group’s activities.

 In 2012 and 2013 we were involved with Arnos Vale Cemetary for the Wellcome Trust funded 'Matters of Life and Death'.
-One part of that involved an exhitibion of creative work chosen as the Bristol Evening Post's 'Pick of the Week': download When Science Meets Art press coverage (PDF, 964kB).
+One part of that involved an exhitibion of creative work chosen as the Bristol Evening Post's 'Pick of the Week' (PDF, 964kB): When Science Meets Art press coverage.

 In 2014 we worked with Wattle and Daub as part of their production of 'Performing the Freak'.

-In 2017 we hosted a seminar with the Drive Project on the topic of 'Inspiring Stories: Recovery and Wellbeing through the Arts'.
+In 2017 and in subsequent years we hosted seminars with the Drive Project on the topic of 'Inspiring Stories: Recovery and Wellbeing through the Arts'.

-The Oakhill Seminar also has many smaller one-off annual activities, such as visits to Medicine Unboxed, MusicSpace Bristol, and the Jenner Museum, Berkeley, a series of mini-debates (chaired by Professor Gareth Williams), the opportunity (2014—17) to study on a three-day History of Medicine course at Apothecaries Hall, London, and visits by guest speakers.
+The Oakhill Seminar also has many smaller one-off annual activities, such as: visits to MusicSpace Bristol, and the Jenner Museum, Berkeley; a series of mini-debates (chaired by Emeritus Professor Gareth Williams, the ex-Dean of Medicine); visits by guest speakers and seminars with doctors working in the medical humanities in Japan; working with illustrators on Graphic Medicine projects; and so on.

 All of these serve the core function of the Oakhill Study Group, which is to support and develop your learning during this year within the longer context of your medical studies.